A coastal state is a state that is not landlocked.

 - South Carolina

 There are five Pacific Coast states.
-According to 2017 estimates, the Pacific Coast states had a population of approximately 51 million, less than half of that of the Atlantic Coast.
+According to 2017 estimates, the Pacific Coast states had a population of approximately 51 million, less than half of the Atlantic Coast.
 The largest Pacific Coast state is Alaska, with over 6,600 miles of coastline.
 The Pacific Coast state with the least amount of coastline is Washington, with 157 miles.

-Some notable cities along the Pacific Coast are Los Angeles, California and San Francisco, California.
+Some notable cities along the Pacific Coast are Los Angeles, California, and San Francisco, California.

 The Pacific Coast states are:

 There are five states on the Gulf Coast.
-The Gulf Coast sits on the Gulf of Mexico, where fishing, energy, aerospace and agriculture dominate the economy.
+The Gulf Coast sits on the Gulf of Mexico, where fishing, energy, aerospace, and agriculture dominate the economy.
 Florida is both an Atlantic Coast State and a Gulf Coast state.

 The Gulf Coast states are:

 There is only one state that is considered to be an Arctic Coast state, which is Alaska.
-Alaska has coastline on both the Arctic Ocean and the Pacific Ocean.
+Alaska has a coastline on both the Arctic Ocean and the Pacific Ocean.